 Self-isolation, quarantine and testing

-At Alert Level 2, people who are a probable or confirmed case of COVID-19, or who are a close contact of a case, should self-isolate for 14 days, or until cleared by a doctor.
+At Alert Level 2, people who are a probable or confirmed case of COVID-19, or who are a close contact of a case, will have to self-isolate for 14 days, or until cleared by a doctor.

 People arriving from overseas will continue to be placed in managed isolation for 14 days, or quarantine if they are showing symptoms.